I Need Your Love (Calvin Harris song)

-"I Need Your Love" is a song by Scottish producer and DJ Calvin Harris from his third studio album, 18 Months (2012).
-The song features vocals from English singer Ellie Goulding and was released on 2 April 2013 as the album's seventh single.
+"I Need Your Love" is a song by Scottish DJ and record producer Calvin Harris from his third studio album, 18 Months (2012).
+The song features vocals from English singer-songwriter Ellie Goulding and was released on 2 April 2013 as the album's seventh single.
 "I Need Your Love" is also included as a bonus track on Goulding's second studio album, Halcyon (2012).
 The accompanying music video, directed by Emil Nava, depicts Harris and Goulding as a romantic couple on a trip to Miami.

 "I Need Your Love" received favourable reviews from critics.
 The song reached number four on the UK Singles Chart, making Harris the first artist in UK chart history to attain eight top-10 entries from one studio album.
 It also reached the top five in Australia, Austria, Finland, and Sweden, the top 10 in Belgium, Ireland and Switzerland, and the top 20 in the United States.
 At the 2014 Brit Awards, the song was nominated for British Single of the Year, while the music video was nominated for British Video of the Year.

 Composition

-Musically, it is written in the key of C minor and follows a chord progression of Cm—A♭—E♭—B♭.
-The song has a tempo of 125 beats per minute.
+Sheet music for the song shows the key of C minor and follows a chord progression of Cm—A♭—E♭—B♭.
+The song has a tempo of 125 beats per minute, with vocals ranging from B♭3 to C5.